-- Eventually, you can enjoy watching TV, DVDs, Hulu, YouTube videos, etc., from anywhere, having access over another system.
+- Eventually, you can enjoy watching TV, DVDs, Hulu, YouTube videos, etc., from anywhere, having access to another system.

-- Not just desktop, you can also use it for any device type seamlessly.
+- Not just desktops, you can also use it for any device type seamlessly.

 - It indeed lets you record your remote operation as well.

 KRDC is a native remote desktop client for the KDE desktop environment that’s a simple and small software for performing essential desktop-sharing tasks.
 Though it doesn’t provide many features to others described above, you can still remotely access the system with speed using Linux RDP or VNC protocol.
 This well-established RDP client is compatible with different network protocols.

 - It is one of the most popular Linux remote desktops for Windows.

 - KRDC mainly utilizes the Remote Frame Buffer protocol for remote access.

 - This Linux RDP client supports Virtual Network Computing and many other Remote Desktop Protocol protocols.